DSpace/vagrant-dspace/README.md

 * admin_lastname - ditto
 * admin_email - likewise
 * admin_passwd - you probably have a preferred password
-* admin_language - and you my have a language preference, you can set it here
+* admin_language - and you may have a language preference, you can set it here

 ### local-bootstrap.sh